Bedroom carpet ideas – 10 cozy flooring styles for your sleep space

 If you want to inject a characterful punch of pattern into your space, bedroom wallpaper ideas aren't the only way to go.

-In this bedroom designed by Liz Caan for her son, a grey and black tartan carpet is a mature addition to the energetically maximalist scheme.
+In this bedroom designed by Liz Caan for her son, a gray and black tartan carpet is a mature addition to the energetically maximalist scheme.
 While in this context it seems somewhat demure, a pattern like this can add sophisticated interest to simpler rooms.

 Looking for small bedroom ideas that make your space feel bigger?
 A pale carpet or one with an illusion-inducing pattern should be at the top of your list.